 Alocasia Pink Dragon Care

 Alocasia Pink Dragon care requires lots of water and moderate amounts of indirect sunlight.
-Shady areas of the house with 15-30 degrees Celcius temperature are more preferable.
+Shady areas of the house with 60 to 85 °F are preferable.
 You can fertilize them during the growing seasons and groom them weekly to maintain their beautiful shape and structure.

 These are water-loving plants, so you can water them frequently.
 The requirements, however, vary based on the time of the year.
 During the cold, winter months, the water requirements of the plant tend to decrease.
 Ensure that you do not overwater the plant during this time.
 In contrast, these requirements increase in the windy and warmer days of summer.
 Remember to keep the plant well-hydrated during this time.
 Aim for 1 inch of irrigated soil per week.
 This includes rain as well.
 However, you must let the soil dry completely before watering it again.